-A. Locate the pin one (denoted by a small triangle) of the CPU socket and the CPU.
+A. Locate the alignment keys on the motherboard CPU socket and the notches on the CPU.

 B. Follow the steps below to correctly install the CPU into the motherboard CPU socket.

 Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU.